Hugi: Issues

 Hugi, Claus D. Volko (Vienna, Austria), is also known as “Adok” in the demoscene.

 Hugi was one of the first diskmags that was released as a Windows executable (September 1998).
 Moreover, it was a dual DOS and Windows diskmag for 6 issues (September 1998 to August 1999).
 Both facts were strongly notable at this time and caused a lot of discussion.
 The magazine uses the engine "Panorama", which was created for Hugi by the Polish programmer Chris Dragan.
-Many other electronical magazines are nowadays also based on it.
+Many other electronic magazines are nowadays also based on it.

 Criticism

 Hugi has attracted a large amount of controversy itself roughly after its 26th issue; many sceners complained that a large portion of articles were uninteresting and not related to the demoscene itself.
 This problem was further emphasized by the fact that Hugi editors were accused by spamming demoscene forums by requests for articles, even though a considerable portion of the scene had denounced Hugi by this time.
 Interest has been since rekindled for the latest issues, as the editor crew has announced to apply more intense quality control over their articles.

 The 30th issue of Hugi was a subject of confusion when it appeared that the 'demoscene' section of the magazine could only be accessed through a self-confessed 'IQ-test'.
 The test was viewed by most demoscener readers as gratuitous and not serving any practical purpose, especially because it was relatively easily bypassable with e.g. trial and error.

 The 35th issue of Hugi raised a yet unseen backlash, when it was discovered that the mag contained an article opposing immigration to Europe from Islamic and African countries because of the immigrants' religion and their allegedly low IQ.
 While the article was removed within 6 hours, questions were raised whether the article slipped through quality control (the scenario supported by the editors, but considered preposterous by the readers), was included because of simply of the yellow journalistic value, or whether main editor Adok simply included the article because he agreed with the content, after he initially did not apologize or comment on the issue.
-The article was later revealed by the author to be a complete ruse - a copy-paste from Wikipedia and a text written by a Finnish philologist, aimed to test whether the article of such content could get in the final magazine.
+The article was later revealed by the author to be a complete ruse, a copy-paste from Wikipedia and a text written by Finnish philologist Mikko Ellilä, aimed to test whether the article of such content could get in the final magazine.
 The diskmag was near-universally condemned, amid additional accusations of "jumping the bandwagon" started by diskmag ZINE of having a "headlines" demo to increase anticipation, copying ZINE's unique 3-by-2 thumbnailed layout and "roundtable" interviews.

 The 36th issue of Hugi, from April 2010, garnered mostly positive feedback.